Siemens-Healthineers/K2s/docs/user-guide/cluster-ip-addresses.md

     ```

 ## *Windows*-based workloads
-Add the label `k2s.io/os: windows` to the Service metadata.
-The webhook then assigns a `172.21.1.x` Cluster IP automatically.
+No special label is needed.
+The webhook automatically detects that the Service targets a Windows workload by inspecting the `nodeSelector` of matching Deployments, StatefulSets, or DaemonSets.
+If the workload has `kubernetes.io/os: windows` in its `nodeSelector`, the Service receives a `172.21.1.x` Cluster IP.

 !!! example
     ```yaml linenums="1" title="example-service-manifest.yaml"